niladriray/qe_genai_studio/README.md

 	4. LangChain Integration:
 	•	Modular and scalable pipeline for embedding, querying, and generation.
 	5. Persistent Storage:
-	•	Automatically stores generated test cases in the embedding store for future use.
+	•	Automatically stores generated test cases in the embedding store for future use.# pncgenai